 Among the theoretical tasks, the main one is the creation of a true theoretical model of development.

-Scientific tasks are, first of all, the study of the sources and patterns of changes that make up the essence of a person’s mental development, as well as its periodization, the study of age-related personality development and the determination of age norms of mental functions, which, along with identifying the resources and creative potential of the human psyche, forms the basis for solving applied problems of this branch of psychology.
+Scientific tasks are, first of all, the study of the sources and patterns of changes that constitute the essence of human mental development, as well as its periodization, research age development personality and determination of age-related norms of mental functions, which, along with identifying the resources and creative potential of the human psyche, forms the basis for solving applied problems in this branch of psychology.

-Applied tasks include building systems for age-related and clinical diagnostics, as well as systems for correcting mental development, and preventing possible violations of its course.
+Applied tasks include the construction of systems for age-related and clinical diagnostics, as well as systems for the correction of mental development, and the prevention of possible disorders of its course.

 3. Research methods in developmental psychology.

 The main research method in developmental psychology is observation.
-It can be self-observation or another person.
+This can be observation of yourself or another person.
 The latter is most often realized through experiment.
-In view of the fact that the experiment makes it possible for the researcher to intervene in the activity of the subject, thus making it possible to create conditions for a clear identification of a psychological fact, this makes it one of the main and most reliable methods for obtaining reliable information in research work with children.
+Due to the fact that the experiment makes it possible for the researcher to intervene in the activities of the subject, thus allowing the creation of conditions for the clear identification of a psychological fact, this makes it one of the main and most reliable methods for obtaining reliable information in research work with children.

-The child is included in a certain experimental situation associated with the leading type of activity, and, observing the reaction of the subject to the influencing stimuli, they draw conclusions about which of the properties of his psyche are manifested and which are not, including that he cannot verbalize when polled.
+The child is included in a certain experimental situation related to the leading type of activity, and, observing the reaction of the subject to the influencing stimuli, conclusions are drawn about which of the properties of his psyche are manifested and which are not, including the fact that he cannot verbalize during the survey.

 A survey, along with testing, is one of the additional methods.
-It is carried out in writing or orally, both during individual work with the subject, and when working with a group.
-An important auxiliary value is also played by the projective method, which consists in the analysis of drawings and other products of the creative activity of the subjects.
-Additional research methods also include comparative: twin (explores the role of upbringing, heredity and environment), cross-cultural (allows you to identify the features of the mental development of people in different cultures), the method of comparing the norm and pathology and the biographical method.
+It is carried out in writing or orally, as in individual work with the subject and when working with a group.
+It also has an important auxiliary value projective method which consists of analyzing drawings and other products creative activity subjects.
+TO additional methods Research also includes comparative studies: twin (explores the role of upbringing, heredity and environment), cross-cultural (allows us to identify the characteristics of the mental development of people in different cultures), the method of comparing norms and pathologies, and the biographical method.

-In developmental psychology, there are two main strategies for conducting empirical research, the purpose of which is to study changes that occur over time.
+In developmental psychology, there are two main strategies for conducting empirical research, the purpose of which is to study changes occurring over time.

-The first method: the cross-sectional method, which is a simultaneous study of unrelated groups of people of the same age and comparison of the results with data obtained from the study of representatives of a different age category; it allows you to collect information about the norms, revealing typical age characteristics;
+The first method: the cross-sectional method, which is a simultaneous study of unrelated groups of people of the same age and comparison of the results with data obtained from a study of representatives of another age category; it allows you to collect information about norms, identifying typical age characteristics;

-The second method: the method of longitudinal sections (longitude) is aimed at tracking age-related changes in the psyche of the same people over a long period of time; its application allows to determine the range of age-related changes, as well as to make a forecast of further mental development.
+The second method: the method of longitudinal sections (longitude) is aimed at tracking age-related changes in the psyche of the same people over a long period of time; its use makes it possible to determine the range of age-related changes, as well as make a forecast of further mental development.

 4. The meaning of the concept of “childhood” in different historical periods.

-Having arisen as child psychology, developmental psychology has long been limited to the study of the processes of a child's mental development, and therefore now this section of time is the most developed.
-At present, it is known that it is during the period of childhood in the psyche that those processes take place that, being the basis, the foundation for the formation of the personality of an adult, continue to exert their influence throughout his life, I will introduce what, the study of child psychology is singled out by us as the most important section of the scientific branch under consideration.
-In this regard, of particular interest is one of his key concepts - the concept of "childhood".
+Having emerged as child psychology, developmental psychology has long been limited to the study of the processes of mental development of a child, and therefore now this section is the most developed.
+It is currently known that it is during childhood that those processes take place in the psyche that, being the basis, the foundation for the formation of the personality of an adult, continue to exert their influence throughout his life, which is why we highlight the study of child psychology as the most important section of the scientific field in question.
+In this regard, of particular interest is one of his key concepts- the concept of “childhood”.

-Childhood is a period lasting from birth to full social and, consequently, psychological maturity; its result is the formation of the individual a full-fledged member of human society.
-Trying to determine the boundaries of this age period, we inevitably encounter a difficulty, which consists in the fact that for different cultures at different periods of their development, the “official” age of maturity is different due to the fact that the path leading to the final formation of personality in them is not the same. .
-P. P. Blonsky, defining childhood as a time of development, wrote that it is not an eternal, but a changing phenomenon: it is different at a different stage of the development of the animal world, it is different at each stage of the historical development of mankind.
-In support of his words, one can recall an example from the book of Douglas Lockwood, describing his journey to Western Australia and meeting with the natives of the Pintubi tribe.
-The whole way of life of the inhabitants of this tribe was so primitive that it could be compared with the Stone Age.
-People in it did not wear clothes, did not build dwellings and, in order to keep warm at night, made fires.
-There were three small children in the tribe, but none of them cried, and a two-year-old girl herself made a fire, fanned it and threw up branches to keep it burning.
-By her age, she was already actually included in adult life, from which it follows that in primitive society such a phenomenon, which could now be designated by the concept of “childhood”, did not exist at all.
-As for medieval Europe, up to the age of 6-7 years old, children were treated like babies, and after it - like small adults, accustoming them to adult conversations, eating, dressing them up in adult clothes, and so on ...
+Childhood is a period lasting from birth to full social and, therefore, psychological maturity; its result is the formation of the individual as a full-fledged member of human society.
+Trying to define the boundaries of this age period, we inevitably encounter the difficulty that for different cultures V different periods their development, the “official” age of growing up is different due to the fact that the path leading to the final formation of personality in them is not the same.
+P. P. Blonsky, defining childhood as a time of development, wrote that it is not an eternal, but a changing phenomenon: it is different at a different stage of development of the animal world, it is different at each stage historical development humanity.
+To confirm his words, one can recall an example from the book of Douglas Lockwood, who describes his trip to Western Australia and meeting with the Pintubi aborigines.
+The entire way of life of the inhabitants of this tribe was so primitive that it could be compared to the Stone Age.
+People in it did not wear clothes, did not build houses, and to keep warm at night they lit fires.
+There were three small children in the tribe, but none of them cried, and the two-year-old girl herself made a fire, fanned it and threw branches to keep it burning.
+By her age, she was already virtually included in adult life, from which it follows that in primitive society such a phenomenon that could now be designated by the concept of “childhood” did not exist at all.
+Concerning medieval Europe, then there, until the age of 6-7, children were treated like babies, and after that - like little adults, accustoming them to adult conversations, food, dressing them in adult clothes, and so on...

-L. S. Vygotsky emphasized that there is no “eternally childish”, but only “historically childish”, since the duration of childhood directly depends on the level of material and spiritual culture of both society as a whole and its individual layers.
-For example, at the turn of the 19th-20th centuries, most children whose parents belonged to the working class worked from the age of 6-8.
+L. S. Vygotsky emphasized that there is no “eternally childish,” but only “historically childish,” since the duration of childhood directly depends on the level of material and spiritual culture of both society as a whole and its individual layers.
+For example, still on turn of XIX-XX centuries, most children whose parents belonged to the working class worked from the age of 6-8 years.

-In his study, A.V.
-Tolstykh gave the following picture of the changes in this age period that took place in Russia during the 20th century.
+In his study A.V.
+Tolstykh gave the following picture of the changes in this age period that took place in Russia throughout the twentieth century.

 In 1930, in connection with the introduction of compulsory primary education for all children, the duration of childhood was the first 12 years of life;

-In 1959, the duration of childhood was increased to 15 years by the passage of a new law on junior high school;
+In 1959, the length of childhood increased to 15 years thanks to the adoption of a new law on junior high school;

-In our time, the duration of childhood covers the period from birth to 17 years, within this period all childhood ages are represented and clearly differentiated.
+In our time, the duration of childhood covers the period from birth to 17 years, within this period all children's ages are represented and clearly differentiated.

 Since childhood is a socio-cultural phenomenon, it is historical in nature and has its own history of development.

-Consider the three main historical periods of childhood.
+Let's look at three main historical periods childhood.

 1. Quasi-childhood (primitive childhood).
-It is typical for the early stages of human history, when the children's community was not singled out, but was directly included in joint labor activity with adults.
+Characteristic of the early stages of human history, when the children's community was not isolated, but was directly included in the community with adults labor activity.

-2. Undeveloped childhood (childhood in the Middle Ages and Modern times) - the children's community is singled out and it faces the task of integrating into the adult community.
-A role-playing game appears as a way of modeling the activities of adults.
+2. Undeveloped childhood (childhood in the Middle Ages and Modern times) - the children's community is isolated and is faced with the task of integration into the adult community.
+Role-playing game emerges as a way of modeling the activities of adults.

 3. Developed childhood (modern childhood).
-Its emergence is associated with the complication of the modern world, in which the motives and meanings of adult behavior have ceased to be self-evident.
-At present, children are faced with the task of creative assimilation of culture as an open multidimensional structure.
+Its occurrence is associated with the complication modern world, in which the motives and meanings of adult behavior are no longer self-evident.
+Currently, children are faced with the task of creatively mastering culture as an open multidimensional structure.

 5. Conclusion.

-In this paper, we have tried to give a general overview of the science of the mental development of the human personality.
-This field of knowledge is relatively young, many problems (such as the crisis of secondary education, in modern school, psychological support in old age, a detailed study of the human psyche in the prenatal period, including with the aim of improving the process of obstetric care) have yet to be solved.
-However, her discoveries shed light on many features in the behavior of children, as well as the reasons that gave rise to them.
-The discoveries made it possible to approach the upbringing of a person more meaningfully, made it possible to make this process effective in terms of the formation of a holistic self-concept.
-And also more lively, filled with creativity and capable of bringing mutual joy to both parties taking part in it.
+In this work we tried to give general review mental development sciences human personality.
+This area of knowledge is relatively young, many problems (such as the crisis of secondary education, in modern schools, psychological support in old age, detailed study human psyche in the prenatal period, including with the aim of improving the process of obstetric care) it has yet to be solved.
+However, the discoveries she made shed light on many features in the behavior of children, as well as the reasons that gave rise to them.
+The discoveries made it possible to approach the upbringing of a person more meaningfully and made it possible to make this process effective in terms of the formation of a holistic self-concept.
+And also more alive, filled with creativity and capable of bringing mutual joy to both parties taking part in it.
 The discoveries of developmental psychology have also expanded the possibilities of psychotherapy in working with adults, making it possible to correct disorders that have arisen in the psyche, both in the current time and in earlier periods of life.

-This paper deciphers the basic concepts that developmental psychology operates with, among which a special place is occupied by "childhood", which, as it was established, had various characteristics and features throughout the history of all mankind.
+This work deciphers the basic concepts with which developmental psychology operates, among which “childhood” occupies a special place, which, as it was established, had various characteristics and features throughout the history of all mankind.

 6. List of references.

 3. Kudryavtsev V.T.
-Developed childhood and developing education: a cultural-historical approach / V.T.
-Kudryavtsev. - Ch.
-I, II. - Dubna, 1997.
+Developed childhood and developmental education: a cultural-historical approach / V.T.
+Kudryavtsev. - Part I, II. - Dubna, 1997.

 4. Erickson E. Childhood and society / E. Erickson. - 2nd ed. - St. Petersburg, 1996.